gloriakim-cs-projects/2020-android-devoted-released/GROUP-INFO.md

 - Complete button --> (1) make it unclickable once it is clicked.
 (2) save the clicked button even after the app is reopened.
 - Brief instructions to use
 - Main's Setting, Credit, and arrays for readnig plan
-- Found an error - need to change the reading day as 1 once the alarm notification is set!!!
+- Found an error - when the alarm is set for multiple days, it does not work.
+- Alarm reset function (check if a user reset the alarm, it automatically reset the reading plan as well.)

 **Removed Feature**